15 – 16 June 2023

 Fellow – State Capacity Initiative, Centre for Policy Research

 Dr. Rahul Karnamadakala Sharma is a Fellow at the State Capacity Initiative at the Centre for Policy Research.
 His work over the past 12 years has focused on human resources, administrative reform, capacity building, monitoring and evaluation, and data analysis.
-He sectoral interests are in waste management, distributed energy systems, and sustainable cities.
+His sectoral interests are in waste management, distributed energy systems, and sustainable cities.
 He holds a Masters in Public Policy from the Humphrey School of Public Affairs, University of Minnesota, and a PhD in Public Management and Quantitative Methods from the University of California as a Regent’s Scholar.

 Anand Lakhan